54481andrew/pathogen-spillover-forecast/README.md

 hyper-parameters to the Train.Reservoir.Learners function for fitting.
 All information from the Generate script is stored in a sub-directory of Figures_Fits, [prefix], that is created when the code is run.
+The name [prefix] is a variable that is designated by the user at the top of the Generate script.

+After the fitting procedure, this script writes a dataframe to [prefix] / hypers_res_data.csv that describes the performance of each hyper-parameter set that was simulated.
+Column names should be self-explanatory.
+The auc and auc.pwd columns show the out-of-bag AUC model performance without, and with, pairwise distance sampling.

-The three main functions that Generate_Reservoir_Learners.r calls are contained in the following scripts:
+In addition, this script creates subdirectories within [prefix] that contain further information, figures, and metrics, for each hyper-parameter set that was run.
+These directories are of the form [prefix] / [model name], where [model_name] is assigned by the Generate script as a function of the hyperparameters.
+See the script-descriptions below for details.
+The three main functions that Generate_Reservoir_Learners.r calls are contained in the following
+scripts:

 ###  Prep_Reservoir_Data.r

 This script defines the function Prep.Reservoir.Data.
 The function accepts a string that specifies the focal species.
-For now, this string can only take on the value "Mastomys natalensis", but other species will eventually be added.
+For now, this string can only take on the value "Mastomys natalensis".
 This function processes *M.  natalensis* presence data.
 The output is a dataframe that contains Latitude, Longitude, and associated environmental predictors of pixels that contain Mastomys natalensis captures, as well as background captures of other Murids.
+This script also creates a PNG map of capture and pseudoabsence locations (saved in Figures_Fits/[prefix] / [model_name] directory).

 ###  Calc_Sig_Reservoir_Preds.r

 This script defines the Calc.Sig.Reservoir.Preds function.
-The function accepts a species name (string), as well as the dataframe output of Prep.Reservoir.Data, and outputs a list of predictors determined to significantly vary with the *M. natalensis* response variable.
-Here, absence refers to background captures of Murid rodents.
+The function accepts a species name (string), as well as the dataframe output of Prep.Reservoir.Data, and outputs a list of predictors that significantly vary with the *M. natalensis* response variable.
 Significance is determined by a Wilcox test with a threshold of p = 0.05.
-Significant predictors, in turn, will be used to train the the model that predicts the reservoir's presence or absence.
+Significant predictors, in turn, will be used to train the model that predicts the reservoir's presence or absence.

-This function returns a list of the names of predictors that are deemed significant (also saved to Figures_Fits/Sig_Reservoir_preds), and also saves a pdf figure showing the distributions of the significant predictors.
+This function returns a list of the names of predictors that are deemed significant (saved to Figures_Fits/[prefix]/[model name]/Sig_Reservoir_Predictors_Mastomys_natalensis.csv), and also saves a png figure showing histograms of the significant predictors vs response (saved to Figures_Fits/[prefix]/[model name]/Sig_Reservoir_Predictors_Mastomys_natalensis.png).

 ### Train_Reservoir_Learners

-This script defines a function, train.reservoir.learners, that takes as input a data-set (output by Prep.Reservoir.Data) and hyperparameter list (output of Calc.Sig.Reservoir.Preds), and saves to file a fitted reservoir risk layer.
+This script defines a function, train.reservoir.learners, that takes as input a dataset (output by Prep.Reservoir.Data) and hyperparameter list (output of Calc.Sig.Reservoir.Preds), fits a set of BCT's, and saves to file a fitted reservoir risk layer.
 This script is the workhorse of the reservoir-model building process.
-Outputs are saved in the Figures_Fits/ directory, and include: 1) a .tif file of the averaged reservoir-risk prediction generated by [nboots] bootstrapped model fits. [nboots] is a hyperparameter defined in the Generate_Reservoir_Layer.r script; 2) Figures showing variable importance, learned relationships, and predicted risk across West Africa, averaged over all bootstrapped fits; 3) Data file tree.dat that contains information on the fitting process for each bootstrapped fit, including "area under the receiver operator curve" (AUC) calculated on an out-of-bag test set with and without pairwise distance sampling, and the number of trees-building iterations that were deemed best by cross-validation; 4) a data file assess.dat that shows the average classification score assigned to each type of species in the rodent dataset; 5) a data file grid_res_data that summarizes performance across each hyper-parameter set.
+Upon running, this function creates several files to the relevant [prefix]/[model name] directory, including 1) a .tif file of the averaged reservoir-risk prediction generated by [nboots] bootstrapped model fits. [nboots] is a hyperparameter defined in the Generate_Reservoir_Layer.r script; 2) Figures showing variable importance (Coef_Mn.png), learned feature-response relationships (Effect_Response_Mn.png), and predicted risk across West Africa averaged over all bootstrapped fits (Mn_Risk_Layer); 3) a data file tree_metrics.dat that contains information on the fitting process for each bootstrapped fit, including "area under the receiver operator curve" (AUC) calculated on an out-of-bag test set with and without pairwise distance sampling, and the number of boosting iterations that were deemed best by cross-validation; 4) two other files that describe performance.

-The grid_res_data (stored in prefix directory) gives a performance summary of each hyper-parameter set tried in Generate_Reservoir_Layer.r.
-Most columns are self-explanatory.
-The auc and auc.pwd columns show the out-of-bag AUC model performance without, and with, pairwise distance sampling.

-The tree.dat file (stored in subdirectory of prefix) contains contains information on the out-of-bag model performance for each bootstrapped fit.
+The tree_metrics.dat file (stored in directory [prefix]/[model_name]) contains detailed information on the out-of-bag model performance for each bootstrapped fit.
 The columns are:
 - boot.i: ith bootstrapped model, where i is between 1 and [nboots]
 - n.tree: number of trees used by the model
 - max.tree: maximum number of trees allowed (set in Generate_Reservoir_Layer.r script
-- model.oob.auc: out-of-bag AUC on test data without pairwise distance sampling
+- model.oob.auc: out-of-bag (OOB) AUC on test data without pairwise distance sampling
-- model.oob.auc.pwd: out-of-bag AUC on test data with pairwise distance sampling
+- model.oob.auc.pwd: OOB AUC on test data with pairwise distance sampling
-- n.oob.auc: number of test points used in calculation of model.oob.auc
+- model.oob.auc[.pwd]: Accuracy on test data with or without pairwise sampling
+- model.oob.adj[.pwd]: Adjusted accuracy on test data with or without pairwise sampling
+- model.oob.mcr2[.pwd]: McFadden's R-squared on test data
-- n.oob.auc.pwd: number of test points used in calculation of model.oob.auc.pwd
+- model.oob.ll[.pwd]: Log-likelihood of model fit on test data
+- null.oob.ll[.pwd]: null model likelihood on test data (used in mcr2 calculation)

+Two other files that describe other information on performance:

-The assess.dat file (stored in subdirectory of prefix) contains more information of how the bootstrapped models performed on various background species from the out of bag, pairwise-distance sampled test set.
-The columns are:
+The species_predictions.dat file (stored in subdirectory of [prefix]/[model_name]) contains more information on the bootstrapped models' belief that various background points are Mastomys natalensis, organized around columns that describe the true species identity of the background point.

-- species
-- mean: The mean classification score assigned to that species, averaged across all [nboots] models
-- sd: The standard deviation of the classification score across all models
-- medianCount: The median number of background points that are of each species type
+The test_predictions.dat file (stored in subdirectory of [prefix]/[model_name]) contains the history of the OOB test procedure for each of the bootstrapped models.

 # Pathogen_Layer